About Us

 Terri Hallman, LISW-CP/S

-BA in Psychology and Master of Social Work from the University of South Carolina and has worked as a psychotherapist and clinical supervisor with diverse populations and in multiple settings, including community mental health, school social work/mental health counseling, and a developmental pediatric clinic.
+Terri holds a BA in Psychology and Master of Social Work from the University of South Carolina.
+She has worked as a psychotherapist and clinical supervisor with diverse populations and in multiple settings, including community mental health, school social work/mental health counseling, and a developmental pediatric clinic.
 Terri is able to build a trusted connection with people due to the many experiences in our local community for the past twenty-five years, where she and husband raised a nineteen and twenty year old (a daughter who is an athlete and studying pre-med/chemistry/spanish at Wofford College, and a son who is a talented musician living in Boston).
 Terri continues to pull from her deep clinical background to give high-quality therapy that targets client's specific needs.

 CeCe Musgrave, LPC